Acitulen/DebugMod/README.md

 ## Event activator:
 - Run story events.
-*Most of events can only start in story mode.
+*Most events can only be started in story mode.
 - Run trigger events.
 - Run ticker events.
 *You need to set the number of tries to execute an event.